Social Media

 But if you’re worried about TikTok being banned, don’t freak out just yet!

-The notion that everyday TikTok users are facing a widespread ban soon is misleading.
+The notion that everyday TikTok users will face a widespread ban soon doesn't tell the whole story.

 A Brief Timeline of Attempts to Ban TikTok